 Tucked away in the cobbled streets you can discover some of the city's hidden secrets.
 Marvel at the interior of Fairfax House, the finest Georgian townhouse, or explore Merchant Adventurers Hall, the finest preserved Guild Hall in Europe.
 Barley Hall lets you experience life in a mediaeval household.
 If that's not enough there is also the only museum in Europe dedicated to quilting and textile arts, which is home to the earliest known signed and dated patchwork!

 Found in the heart of the city in St Helen's Square, the Mansion House is an architectural masterpiece which plays host to an extensive collection of civic regalia and artefacts.

 Discover the Great East Window at York Minster and marvel at the largest expanse of stained glass in the UK.
 Explore York’s Chocolate Story and get to know the history behind the chocolatiers famous for shaping the city and producing sweet treats such as the KitKat.

 To ensure you’ve ticked off all of the historical sites, make sure you buy your York Pass.
 Giving you access to the city’s popular historical sites, also saving you money.
 This way you can go ahead and treat yourself with the money you’ve saved.

 The great news is the city hosts a programme of events which will allow you to witness what life was like in historic York.
-Experience Viking York at That JORVIK Viking Thing in 2021, 15-20 Feb, a hybrid of online activity, including livestreamed events, storytelling and a virtual JORVIK Viking Symposium.
+Experience Viking York at JORVIK Viking Festival, which is due to return in 2022.
 Make sure you’re not missing out by keeping up to date.